Annotating the News: The Amy Coney Barrett SCOTUS Hearings

 October 15, 2020

 Today is the final day of the Supreme Court confirmation hearings in the United States Senate for Judge Amy Coney Barrett, and much of the hearings have touched on Barrett's judicial opinions on the U.S. Court of the 7th Circuit as well as her academic writing in law journals.
 Read on to find out how to access many of these opinions and articles through the State Law Library.

-SCOTUSblog is a blog dedicated to coverage of the Supreme Court of the United States.
-They have provided thorough reporting on the Barrett confirmation hearings over the past week, including links to Barrett's nomination materials, writings, and speeches, information on the background and process, and more.
+SCOTUSblog is the official blog of the Supreme Court of the United States and has provided thorough coverage of the Barrett confirmation hearings over the past week, including links to Barrett's nomination materials, writings, and speeches, information on the background and process, and more.
 If you're unfamiliar with how the confirmation process of a Supreme Court justice works, SCOTUSblog has an excellent overview of this process in detail within the context of this year's hearings.
 Additionally, SCOTUSblog has a full list of Barrett's opinions from the 7th Circuit, including the 11 opinions Barrett identified as most significant to her in the questionnaire she completed for the Senate Judiciary Committee.
-We'll use the list provided by SCOTUSblog to located these opinions through the SLL's resources.
+We'll use the list provided by SCOTUSblog to locate these opinions through the SLL's resources.

 Barrett's Opinions from the U.S. Court of the 7th Circuit

 Here are citations for the most significant cases Barrett identified in her Senate Judiciary Committee questionnaire: